joshuami/joshuami.github.io/_posts/2019-06-28-chasing-core-drupal-8-7-update-difficult.md

 Drupal 8.7 has several cool new features that make it worth trying.
 In fact, on a clean install, I found a lot to love by grabbing Lightning 4—released on May 16—and adding a minimal amount of configuration.

-Chasing core and staying as up to date with your dependencies as feasible is important with Drupal.
-In truth, this is important with any software now as depedency management and compiling a lot of a code written by a lot of different people is a must to build the complex tools that we try to make look simple to the people that use our software.
+Chasing core and staying up to date with your dependencies as feasible is important with Drupal.
+In truth, this is important with any software now as dependency management and compiling a lot of a code written by a lot of different people is a must to build the complex tools that we try to make look simple to the people that use our software.

 Did I get any of the above completely wrong?
 Have a question I didn't answer?
 Hit me up in the comments.
 I haven't seen a comment in months.